algomo/knowledge-base/docs/docs/api-access/Using Our Apis.md

 - **Authorization Header**: Use the Bearer token for authentication in the Authorization header.
 - **botId**: The identifier for the chatbot.
+- **messageText**: The message that you wish to generate a response for.
 - **conversationId (optional)**: A user-defined identifier for threading conversations.
-- **messageText**: The message that you wish to generate a response for.

-### The Importance of Providing a `conversationId`:

-Including a `conversationId` empowers the AI to contextualize conversations by referencing prior exchanges within the same conversational thread.
-To illustrate, suppose an initial message to the AI indicates the user is in London.
-A subsequent query about local time would then be contextualized by the bot, leveraging the `conversationId` to ascertain the user's location and provide a more accurate response.
+  - This allows the bot to refer to previous messages when responding, providing more contextually relevant answers.
+If conversationId isn't provided, one will be generated for you

 ### Example Request Payload